Your Guide to How NFC Access Control Works & Its Benefits

 What is NFC access control?

-NFC access control is an electronic way to verify and grant access to tenants using high-frequency radio waves.
-These radio waves transmit data between a tenant’s credential and a reader, allowing a tenant to gain property access wirelessly.
+NFC access control is an electronic method for verifying and granting access to tenants using high-frequency radio waves.
+These radio waves transmit data between a tenant’s credentials and a reader, allowing a tenant to gain property access wirelessly.

-NFC stands for near-field communication.
+NFC stands for Near-Field Communication.
 True to its name, NFC tags and readers must be in close proximity to exchange data.
-This means that an NFC reader and tag need to be very close to each other—usually in the range of a few centimeters.
+This means that an NFC reader and tag need to be very close together—usually within a few centimeters.

 As you’ll see, NFC has many applications beyond physical access control.
 In fact, you can transmit all kinds of data with an NFC connection.
 NFC-based manufacturers draw on the convenience that makes its technology so prevalent in our everyday lives.